ome/www.openmicroscopy.org/_posts/2026-03-24-end-of-java-8-support.md

 to a fragmentation of the Java Runtime Environment (JRE) and the Java Development Kit (JDK) into separate distributions.

-With the release of Java 25 in September 2025, there are now four Java LTS releases more recent than Java 8: Java 11, Java 17, Java 21 and Java 25.
+There are now four Java LTS releases more recent than Java 8: Java 11 (released in September 2018), Java 17 (released in September 2021), Java 21 (released in September 2023) and Java 25 (released in September 2025).
 The OpenJDK 8 builds will remain supported on some distributions like Azul Zulu and Eclipse Temurin until 2030, but other vendor distributions like RedHat or Oracle have dropped or are in the process of dropping support